 Fact: This African safari myth is the one we hear nearly as often as the 'expensive' myth.

-We have been on a number of guided drives in both the private reserves and in the national parks yet we have better sightings when on our self-drive safaris.
+We have been on over 150 guided game drives in both the private reserves and in the national parks and the caliber of safari field guides generally leaves much to be desired!
+We have far better sightings when on our self-drive safaris.

-So far we have had the following number of super-seven sightings just in the Kruger park:
+So far we have had the following number of super-seven sightings just in the Kruger park (as at August 2018):

 ...all while on self-drive safaris!